An Efficient Method for Quantifying the Aggregate Flexibility of Plug-in Electric Vehicle Populations: Problem Formulation

 Given heterogeneous individual flexibility sets $\Uset_1,\dots,\Uset_N$, we are interested in computing a \emph{maximum-volume} AH-polytope $\Pset = \overline{p} + P \Uset_0$ that is contained within the aggregate flexibility set $\Uset$ by solving the following optimal polytope containment problem

 with respect to the optimization variables $\overline{p} \in \Rset^T$ and $P \in \Rset^{T \times T}$.
 Here, $\vol{\cdot}$ denotes the $T$-dimensional volume function (a generalization of the usual volume measure in three dimensions to higher dimensions).
-By maximizing the volume of the inner approximation, we are effectively maximizing the proportion of feasible elements belonging to the aggregate flexibility set that it contains.
+We refer to feasible solutions to problem~\eqref{eq:inner approx} as \emph{inner approximations} of the aggregate flexibility set.